 Navigating the implementation of GRC tools involves overcoming potential roadblocks; here are some challenges organizations may face:

-Here are some real-life examples of the successful implementation of GRC software into organizations' operational workflows.
+Here are some real-life examples of GRC software successfully implemented in organizations' operational workflows.

 Zurich Insurance, a leading, multi-line global insurer with about 56,000 employees, provides a wide range of property, casualty, and life insurance products and services in more than 210 countries and territories.
 The company leveraged MetricStream's AI-first Connected GRC products to modernize and streamline its compliance, policies, and enterprise risk management processes and manage a broad range of compliance requirements in an integrated manner.